-- By the completion of the course, students will get a good overview of the fundamental principles of organotransition-metal chemistry. - Have insight into the use of modern methods to characterize organometallic compounds. - Students will understand fundamental reaction types and mechanisms and how to combine these to understand efficient catalytic processes, know important applications of organometallic homogeneous catalysis in the production of large-scale (bulk) and smaller-scale (fine chemicals) production.
+COs Course outcomes CO1 Develop understanding of the fundamental principles of organotransition-metal chemistry and know how chemical properties are affected by metals and ligands.
+CO2 Gain knowledge about structure and bonding issues to understand the stability and reactivity of simple organometallic complexes.
+CO3 Have insight into the use of modern methods to characterize organometallic compounds.
+CO4 Understand fundamental reaction types and mechanisms and how to combine these to understand efficient catalytic processes CO5 Know important applications of organometallic homogeneous catalysis in the production of large-scale (bulk) and smaller-scale (fine chemicals) production.